Barbarous radiate

 Barbarous radiates are imitations of the antoninianus, a type of coin issued during the Roman Empire, which are so named due to their crude style and prominent radiant crown worn by the emperor.

 Barbarous radiates were issued privately, primarily during the Crisis of the Third Century (c.
 259–274 AD) in the western provinces.
 They are not generally regarded as forgeries, since they were rarely deceptive because they were smaller and cruder than standard issues.
 They probably functioned as small change.

 Although earlier numismatists, notably Philip V. Hill, theorized that barbarous radiates were produced long after their prototypes and into the Dark Ages and Saxon period, more recent works argue that they were generally contemporary to their prototypes.

 According to Hill, in England, although barbarous radiates were clearly produced at several locations, hoard evidence demonstrate local styles.
 For example, in northern England there was a greater affinity towards producing barbarous radiates with reverse figures with relief-less outlines, while in southern England bolder, fuller, high relief figures were more common.
 Similar "schools of art" exist for pieces produced in continental Europe.

+Barbarous radiate of Tetricus I with a reverse legend error: TVTELA AVG instead LAETITIA AVG.